MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/about-iso32004.md

  - Did I mention that you can also straight up _delete_ encrypted objects with impunity?
  - Even better: [@pdf2] allows "local" encryption overrides through the *Identity* crypt filter.
 This feature was intended to allow things like file metadata to remain unencrypted if desired, but actually allows entire streams, pages, images, etc. to be replaced with attacker-controlled ones as long as they declare themselves as unencrypted.
 Oops.

 So, the upshot is this: given a legitimate encrypted PDF document, a sufficiently clever attacker can make the document say whatever they want without knowing the key.
-If an unsuspecting user then opens the document in their favourite viewer, they'll get a password prompt (as they probably expected), When the correct password is entered, the viewer will dutifully display the attacker-controlled content, and our poor user is none the wiser.
+If an unsuspecting user then opens the document in their favourite viewer, they'll get a password prompt&mdash;as they probably expected.
+When the correct password is entered, the viewer will dutifully display the attacker-controlled content, and our poor user is none the wiser.

 This is a problem, because in the mind of a business user&mdash;and the same probably goes for most tech people!&mdash;something being "password-protected" is pretty much synonymous with "kept under lock and key".
 People expect password-protected data to be _totally inaccessible and untouchable_ without knowledge of the password.
 This expectation is being subverted by PDF's approach to encrypting documents.